 10633 Steilacoom Road SE, Olympia

-Pigman’s Pumpkin Patch is the oldest pumpkin patch in the Nisqually Valley, celebrating its 29th year this year!
-Come here if you are looking for a variety of pumpkin sizes, including pumpkins that weigh several hundred pounds.
-They also have gourds, beets, corn, onions, peppers, potatoes, winter squashes and corn stalks ready to compete your fall table, both with food and décor.
-Parking and admission to the patch at both for free.
+Pigman’s Pumpkin Patch is the oldest pumpkin patch in the Nisqually Valley, celebrating its 30th year this year!
+They have a huge variety of pumpkins – from mini all the way up to several hundred pounds!
+If you are looking to do some amazing fall cooking with farm fresh ingredients, then Pigman’s is a good place to go.
+They have gourds, beets, corn, onions, peppers, potatoes and winter squashes. ready to compete your fall table, they also have corn stalks for decorating.
+Parking and admission to the patch are both free.

 For more information, visit the Pigman’s Pumpkin Patch website.

 October 10-31: Monday-Friday: 3 p.m – 6 p.m., Saturday: 10 a.m. – 6 p.m., Sunday 1 p.m. – 6 p.m.

 11520 Bald Hill Road SE, Yelm